alies-dev/alies-dev/README.md

 ## Hello world

-I’m a tech lead in a dev team on @[InteractionDesignFoundation](https://github.com/InteractionDesignFoundation).
+I’m currently working on @[InteractionDesignFoundation](https://github.com/InteractionDesignFoundation) as a tech lead.

 I have a passion to:
  - static analysis (I'm a [vimeo/psalm](https://github.com/vimeo/psalm) and [psalm-plugin-laravel](https://github.com/psalm/psalm-plugin-laravel) contributor)